The homotopy type of the moment-angle complex associated to the complex of injective words: Homotopy type of

 is homotopy pushout.
 Following the terminology described in the first paragraph of this section, we say that $(D^{2|I_n|})$ is attached to $\ZZ_{W_n}$ via the map $\ZZ(i): \ZZ_{I} \to (D^{2|I_n|})$.
 Moreover, the attaching map $\ZZ(i): \ZZ_{I} \to (D^{2|I_n|})$ is null-homotopic, because its target is contractible.
 This implies that $\ZZ_{K} \simeq \ZZ_{W_n} \vee S^{2|I_n|}$, since we are attaching $(D^{2|I_n|})$ along its boundary.
 Iterating this procedure for $j = n-1, \ldots, 2$ completes the proof. \end{proof}

-We can now completely determine the homotopy type of $\ZZ_{\Gamma_n}$ by combining the preceding results. \begin{theorem} where $h_k$ is the $k$th element of the $h$-vector of the complex of injective words. \end{theorem} \begin{proof} The complex of injective words $\Gamma_n$ is pure and shellable whose facets are $(n-1)$-dimensional simplexes $\Delta^{n-1}$.
+We can now completely determine the homotopy type of $\ZZ_{\Gamma_n}$ by combining the preceding results. \begin{theorem} where $h_k$ is the $k$th element of the $h$-vector of the complex of injective words and $h_k S^{2k}$ denotes a wedge sum of $h_k$ spheres of dimension $2k$. \end{theorem} \begin{proof} The complex of injective words $\Gamma_n$ is pure and shellable (recall Theorem \ref{theo-shell-inj}) whose facets are $(n-1)$-dimensional simplexes $\Delta^{n-1}$.
 Therefore, Corollary \ref{coro-wedge} implies that it is a wedge of spheres.
 From the additive structure of its cohomology, given by Proposition \ref{add-co-inj}, the desired result follows. \end{proof}